MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/externaltables.md

 ms.reviewer: rkarlin
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 03/24/2020
+ms.date: 05/26/2020
 ---
-# External table general commands
+# External table general control commands

 See [external tables](../query/schema-entities/externaltables.md) for an overview of external tables.

-## Common external tables control commands

 The following commands are relevant to _any_ external table (of any type).

 ## .show external tables